 At Treganhoe they work closely with Cornwall Wildlife Trust ensuring that they do the best they can for the wildlife and their environment.
 In 2016 the Family's work was recognised by Farming & Wildlife Advisory Group (FWAG) when they were awarded the Otter Trophy.

-The farm is now largely used for growing crops to feed the animals at Treganhoe, these include grass, corn and maize.
+The farm is now largely used for growing crops to feed the animals at Treganhoe, these include grass and corn.
 Other crops grown on the farm include potatoes and cauliflower.

-In 2016 the James family accepted the offer of Feather Down to become a host family for Feather Down Farm Days, they now have 6 safari tents all of which have showers with warm water!
-For more details about the glamping or to book please contact us or follow the link below.
+In 2016 the James family, Ivor, Sue, Mark and Ali accepted the offer of Feather Down to become a host family for Feather Down Farm Days, they now have 8 safari tents all of which have showers with warm water!
+Both Mark and Alison have their own families now, this just means more helpers!!!
+For more details about the glamping please visit our Glamping page